Chris35Wills/Chris35Wills.github.io/_posts/2015-07-15-netcdf_python.md

 tags: python netcdf
 ---

-A useful summary of how to pot netCDF data in python can be found [here](http://www.hydro.washington.edu/~jhamman/hydro-logic/blog/2013/10/12/plot-netcdf-data/)
+A useful summary of how to plot netCDF data in python can be found [here](http://www.hydro.washington.edu/~jhamman/hydro-logic/blog/2013/10/12/plot-netcdf-data/)